israelali1424/Series_7_Notes/chapter_15_Advanced Options Strategies, Taxation, and Non-equity Options.md

   - **Example**: If the S&P 500 closes at 3750 and the strike price is 3500, the profit is (3750 - 3500) x 100 = $25,000.
 - **VIX Index**: Measures expected market volatility.
 Higher VIX indicates increased market fear and expected market decline.

+**VIX Index**
+The VIX is an estimate of volatility for the next 30 days, The moves of the VIX track prices on the SPX options market, not the general stock market.
+The SPX options market is big, with a value greater than $100 billion, dominated by institutional investors.
+Generally options premiums move inversely to the market.
+In a rising market, stock prices tend to be less volatile and option premiums low, resulting in a lower VIX.
+Declining markets are volatile, and option premiums increase and result in a higher VIX.
+An old saying sums up this market behavior: the market takes the stairs up and the elevator down.

 ## FX Options

 - **Use Cases**: Hedging currency exposure for businesses, speculation on currency movements.